 Taking the popular salad south of the border, this festive Mexican Cobb Salad includes a perfect balance of flavors and hearty textures in each bite.
-You won’t believe how easy this vegetarian-friendly version is to put together!
+You won’t believe how easy it is to put this vegetarian-friendly Cobb together!

-Toss Minute® Ready to Serve Cilantro Lime Rice together with a few simple mix-ins to create a satisfying vegetarian salad in a matter of minutes.
+Toss Minute® Ready to Serve Cilantro & Lime Jasmine Rice together with a few simple mix-ins to create a satisfying vegetarian salad in a matter of minutes.

 Heat rice according to package directions.

-Transfer rice to serving dish.
-Arrange black beans, tomatoes, avocado and cooked corn on top of rice.
+Transfer rice to a serving dish.
+Arrange black beans, corn, tomatoes and avocado on top of rice.

-To store remaining canned beans, drain, rinse and refrigerate in airtight container for up to 2 days.
+To store remaining canned beans, drain, rinse and refrigerate them in an airtight container for up to 2 days.

-According to legend, the Cobb salad is named after the hungry restaurant owner who threw a bunch of leftovers in a bowl because he wanted a late-night snack.
-So don’t be afraid to experiment, we weren’t!
-Other traditional Cobbs contain bacon and hard-boiled eggs, but we’ve added a Southwest spin with black beans and corn.
-Keep it vegetarian-friendly by mixing in some of our favorite cheeses — feta for tangy citrus notes, cheddar for a sharper, earthy option, or Monterey Jack for a more mild option.
+According to legend, the Cobb salad is named after a hungry restaurant owner named Bob Cobb, who threw a bunch of leftovers in a bowl because he wanted a late-night snack.
+So don’t be afraid to experiment!
+Though traditional Cobb salads contain bacon and hard-boiled eggs, we’ve added a Southwest spin with black beans and corn.
+Keep it vegetarian-friendly by mixing in some of your favorite cheeses — feta for tangy notes, Cheddar for a sharper, earthy option, or Monterey Jack for milder flavor.

-If you’re craving meat or a taste for the classics, you can’t go wrong with crisp bacon, eggs or grilled chicken breast.
+If you’re craving meat or simply the flavor of the classic recipe, you can’t go wrong with crisp bacon, eggs or grilled chicken breast on your Cobb.

-If you are looking for something similar but with a little more kick, check out this Spicy Rice Bean and Cheese Skillet, which combines all your favorite Mexican flavors.
+For something similar but with a little more kick, check out this Spicy Rice Bean and Cheese Skillet, which combines all your favorite Mexican flavors into one dish.

-Don’t be intimidated by all those options in the dressing aisle.
-All contain oil and vinegar, but vinaigrettes and dressings vary in seasoning, sweetness, and zest.
+Don’t be intimidated by all those options in the salad dressing aisle.
+Most dressings contain oil and vinegar, but vary in seasoning, sweetness, and zest.
 Use this quick guide to find your favorite:

--Italian is a sweeter citrusy vinaigrette with bits of bell peppers.
-Note how the zesty dressing hits all the right notes in this creamy Caribbean Chicken meal.
+-Italian is generally a sweeter, citrusy vinaigrette with bits of bell peppers.
+This type of zesty dressing hits all the right notes in this creamy Caribbean Chicken meal.

--looking for something a little richer?
-Try ranch dressing or any other similar creamy option like blue cheese and bacon.
+-Looking for something a little richer?
+Try ranch dressing or any other similarly creamy option, like blue cheese and bacon.

--If you are looking for something more tangy, the French vinaigrette has a bit of a bite thanks to the bold Dijon mustard.
+-If you’re looking for something tangier, French vinaigrette has a bit of a bite thanks to bold Dijon mustard.
 Legend says that this was the original dressing used by Cobb himself.

 -If you want less zest, drizzle on a sweet lemon-honey vinaigrette.
-It will — you guessed it! — complement dishes that have both those elements, like in this fall-inspired Arugula, Pear and Multi-Grain Rice Salad.
+It will — you guessed it — complement dishes that have both those ingredients, like this fall-inspired Arugula, Pear and Multi-Grain Rice Salad.